mikosik/smooth-build/doc/tutorial.md

 This version is less readable despite being more familiar to people coming from imperative languages.

-Functions declared in `build.smooth` (for example `release`) can be used the same way as standard library functions (like `javac`).
+We can define our own functions in `build.smooth` same way we defined values so far.
-We can refactor our initial example by splitting it into two functions and adding result types:
+Let's refactor our initial example by splitting it into two functions and adding result types:

 ```
 [File] classes(String sourcePath) = files(sourcePath) | javac;
 File release = jar(classes("src"));
 ```

+We defined function `classes` that takes one `String` parameter being path to source file dir and compiles those files and returns as an array of `File`.

 This way we can build our own set of reusable functions.
 For example: